 How Should You Prepare for an Arraignment Hearing?

 If you have been arrested for committing a crime, consult with a lawyer before your arraignment.
-A knowledgeable criminal defense lawyer in California will be able to help you understand your charges and gather evidence related to your case.
+A knowledgeable criminal defense lawyer will be able to help you understand your charges and gather evidence related to your case.

 Your attorney can help you collect evidence, such as: